pw-software-engineering/voting/README.md

 Below there is example of `deployment-file` of `voting-api` backend solution.

 Please put attention that very often it contains `voting-api` as the name.
-`This need to be changed in your application`
+`This need to be replaced in your application deployments`
-In your case it will be {server, client, hotel}.
+In your case it will be {server, client or hotel}.

 Deployment file contains few sections: `namespace`, `deployment`, `service` and `ingress`.

 Short explanation of some resources in deployment file:

-- `Namespace` is location where your application will be hosted
+- `Namespace` is logical divider of platform to smaller clusters, scoped your project
 - `Deployment` is responsible to host and keep running your application
 - `Service` is responsible to build network abstraction to your application
-- `Ingress` is responsible for accessibility to your application from web
+- `Ingress` build accessibility to your application from web

 > Example of deployment file for application
 ```yml